Da0ne/DZMods/README.md

 - This feature allows the server owner to place CustomBuildings by minimalizing the amount of code needed to spawn in additional buildings.

 ## Chatbased Admin Tools
 - This feature allows the server owner to add Steam 64 IDs into a text file, allowing those users to login using the password set inside of the server.cfg.
+This file is located in \DayZSurvival.chernarusplus\ScriptedMods\Admins.txt

 **An admin can login by typing the following into DayZ's chat system:**
 ```